nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

   - If residuals are plotted on a separate graph, they should have a slope of 0 (horizontal line).
     - Heteroscedastic residuals plotted on a separate graph should have a postive slope.
 4. Normality of Error Distribution
+  - Distance from residuals to linear line should be normally distributed (i.e. most residuals are close to the predicted line, with very few outliers).